ajaykumar4127/phd2mm/README.md

   </details>

   Weapon Audio and Weapon Skin </br>
    -Every non-Stratagem Weapon, including Grenades.
+Also including Other if it isn't listed in the app.
 </details>